Here Are the 7 Best Golang IDE Editors

 IntelliJ IDEA is another popular IDE developed by JetBrains.
 Aside from the standard IDE features, such as code completion, code generation, syntax highlighting, inspections, and code refactoring, what makes IntelliJ IDEA stand out is indexing.

 Indexing is where the IDE examines the developer’s code, creating a virtual map of proposed methods, objects, classes, and other elements related to their application.
-In doing this, the IDE is intimately aware of the source code’s details and can find usages and perform smart completion incredibly fast.
+In doing this, the IDE is intimately aware of the source code’s details, leading to the act of finding usages and performing smart completion incredibly fast.

 LiteIDE